faceleg/node-assetify/README.md

 Your middleware won't do much.
 It will, however, set up a local variable in your `res` objects, called `assetify`.
 This object will have a **very small API**.

+Alternatively, if you don't want to have this middleware set up on every route, you can use `assetify(bin)`, instead.
+This will load the serialized data needed to make the plugin run.
+After that, you can load up the middleware only in the routes where you need it, using `app.use(assetify.middleware)`.
+This will expose the API for each particular request.

 ### # assetify.css.emit(profile)

 This will emit all the CSS style tags you need in your view, in the order you chose, and using the assets that have been previously compiled through `assetify`.
 The `profile` can be omitted.